dsmrreader/dsmr-reader/docs/how-to/admin/mindergas.rst

 .. hint::

     DSMR-reader transmits the **last reading of the previous day** to your account.
+To avoid overloading the MinderGas website, this is done randomly between 03:00 and 06:00am.

 .. image:: ../../_static/screenshots/v5/admin/mindergassettings.png